Aspallar/MagicDuelsDeckCheck/README.md

 ![Drag Example Image](https://github.com/Aspallar/MagicDuelsDeckCheck/blob/master/images/dragaddress.png)

+You can also check decks defined in local text file (.txt or .dec files) by dragging them from windows explorer into the MagicDuelsDeckCheck window.

 ## Browsers

 This initial release has only been tested in Chrome, it should work in other browsers though.